 - Advising on, and making an application for, the liquor licence for the Optus Stadium – one of the State’s most important infrastructure developments.
 The licence was successfully secured in time for the Stadium’s first official event in 2018.

 - Advising and acting for Woolworths Group Limited in the Dan Murphy’s Bicton application.
 This application involved a 6 year battle to secure the licence, culminating in a WA Supreme Court of Appeal decision that set down much needed guidance on the application of the public interest test.
 Many of our arguments on how the public interest test for liquor licence applications should be interpreted and applied were adopted by the Court of Appeal.

-Why use Cullen Macleod?
+Why use Cullen Macleod's Liquor Licensing Team?

 Liquor licensing law in Western Australia is highly regulated and complex.
-Cullen Macleod’s liquor licensing lawyers have significant experience and expertise in the area, and can provide advice and assistance that is pragmatic and tailored to your needs.
+Cullen Macleod’s liquor licence lawyers have significant experience and expertise in the area, and can provide advice and assistance that is pragmatic and tailored to your needs.

 - Our success rate for liquor licence applications is over 95%.

 - We take pride in understanding your needs and tailoring a solution specific to those needs, that is realistic, adds value to your business and is cost effective.